Changing Racial Inequalities in Higher Education with Dr. Drumm McNaughton and Dr. Mary Wardell-Ghirarduzzi | Changing Higher Ed Podcast 052

 Dr. Wardell-Ghirarduzzi believes that this effort begins with the individual.
 People are looking for guidance and modeling and want individuals who have their fingers on the pulse and can help lead the institution to where it needs to be through communication and action.

 Higher education leaders can transform by coming to an understanding of their own background and the gaps they have and then begin working earnestly with a sense of urgency around responding to areas that need to be addressed through additional leaders.
 They need to understand that what’s holding them back is also impacting those who are working under their leadership.
 This, in turn, is holding the university back.

 Students and younger staff and faculty have a higher expectation of leaders in relation to this area of understanding racial injustice.
 These two generations believe that leaders have had enough time to figure this out and educate themselves.

 This means that higher education leaders can no longer hide behind their ignorance.
-They face a significant cost if they write, speak or do something on the campus that is based on this ignorance.
+They face a significant cost if they write, speak, or do something on campus that is based on this ignorance.

 Three Recommendations for Changing Racial Inequalities in Higher Education